margaretchoi/bamazon/README.md

 Bamazon is a Amazon-like storefront.
 The app will take in orders from customers and deplete stock from the store's inventory.
 It also tracks product sales across each department and then provides a summary of the highest-grossing departments in the store.

-Run NPM install to download the necessary packages.
+* Run NPM install to download the necessary packages.
+* Run bamazon.js for a list of options: Customer View, Manager View, or Supervisor View

 ## Customer View

-*schema.sql creates a MySQL Database `bamazon_db` with a table `products`.
+*Schema.sql creates a MySQL Database `bamazon_db` with a table `products`.

 *The products table has each of the following columns: